50/50 portfolio historical returns

 How to Invest Conservatively for Retirement

-If you are retiring soon, you might wonder: how conservatively should I invest?
-What asset allocation should I have given sequence of return risk?
+If you are retiring soon, you might wonder: How conservatively should I invest?
+Given the sequence of return risk and the other retirement-specific risks, what asset allocation should I have?

 First, let’s look at a 50/50 portfolio’s historical returns.
 That’s a good place to start when discussing conservative retirement investing.

-If retiring in the next 5-10 years, beyond just mitigating sequence of returns risk, it is time to invest conservatively.
-How conservatively, given the historical returns of different asset allocations?
+If you are retiring in the next five years, beyond mitigating sequence of returns risk, it is time to invest conservatively.
+Given the historical returns of different asset allocations, how conservative are you?
 Let’s start by discussing what asset allocation means to you.

-If you are drawing down on a portfolio with negative equity returns, there is a good chance of running out of money in retirement.
-While there are many ways to mitigate sequence of returns risk, one tried and true method is to make your asset allocation more conservative.
+If you are drawing down on an equity portfolio with recent negative equity returns, you may run out of money in retirement.
+While there are many ways to mitigate sequence of returns risk, one tried-and-true method is to make your asset allocation more conservative.

 Historical 50/50 Portfolio Returns